-While it might seem a little old-fashioned, receiving lines are incredibly useful ways to make sure you have a chance to greet all of your wedding guests, especially at larger weddings.
+Receiving lines are incredibly useful ways to make sure you have a chance to greet all of your wedding guests, especially at larger weddings.
 It’s pretty simple: You line up and say hello to guests as they walk past.

 If you’re going to have a receiving line, there are two options for timing.
 The first is immediately following the ceremony.
 Once you’ve shared your first kiss and walked down the aisle, stand by the exit of the ceremony venue so all of your guests will see you as they leave.
 This is the most common option, as your guests are all in one place and can really only go one way as they head to the reception.

 The other option is to have your receiving line on the way into cocktail hour.
 Head to the entrance as soon as the ceremony is done (to make sure you get there before your guests do) and greet them as they make their way inside.
 The downside to this option?
 A bottleneck.
 Whether guests are walking from the ceremony site or are arriving in shuttles, having a receiving line by the entrance means they’ll have to wait to say hello before they make their way inside, so this option is best only with smaller guest counts.

 Who Stands in the Receiving Line?

 Aside from the bride and groom, the receiving line most often includes the parents of the couple in the following order: the mother of the bride, the father of the bride, the newlyweds, the mother of the groom, and the father of the groom.
 As an alternative, the fathers can instead mingle with the crowd.
 The fathers should either both be mingling or both be in the receiving line, following the father of the bride’s lead.
 Some couples also choose to include the maid of honor and the bridesmaids, who should stand after the parents of the groom.